priyoislam/Parallel-iot-dashboard/README.md

 As smart cities evolve, efficient and scalable monitoring of environmental parameters such as temperature, humidity, and noise is essential.
 This project aims to build a system that simulates multiple IoT devices generating sensor data in parallel, processes the data concurrently, and visualizes it in real-time through an interactive dashboard.

-Our system mimics a real-world smart city by simulating thousands of IoT sensors distributed across different city regions.
+Our system mimics a real-time smart city by simulating thousands of IoT sensors distributed across different city regions.
 The project emphasizes **parallel computing** to handle simultaneous data acquisition and processing, enabling scalability and timely insights.

 ---